dnz-bil/cs588/README.md

 # cs588
-postgresql to csv script for the server (8584153 Pairs)
+postgresql to csv script for the server (8584153 Pairs) ! there is also a h2 database for BigCloneBench study.
+It is not recommended to start with.

 ### If it is not working:
 - [ ] Check version